 Table 9-2.
 Summary of potential noncancer health effects of various PFAS

-As discussed in more detail in Section 7.1, (USEPA 2016h, g, 2018g) described PFOA, PFOS, and GenX as having suggestive evidence for human carcinogenicity.
+As discussed in more detail in Section 7.1, USEPA (2016), USEPA (2016), and USEPA (2018) described PFOA, PFOS, and GenX as having suggestive evidence for human carcinogenicity.
 The International Agency for Research on Cancer (IARC) has also classified PFOA as possibly carcinogenic to humans (Class 2B).
-(USEPA 2005a) carcinogen risk assessment guidance provides for development of a slope factor for chemicals with “suggestive evidence” when supported by available data.
-USEPA (2016d) has developed a CSF for PFOA of 0.07 mg/kg-day based on testicular tumors.
+(USEPA 2005) carcinogen risk assessment guidance provides for development of a slope factor for chemicals with “suggestive evidence” when supported by available data.
+USEPA (2016) has developed a CSF for PFOA of 0.07 mg/kg-day based on testicular tumors.
 In the case of PFOS and GenX chemicals, although USEPA concluded that there is suggestive evidence of carcinogenic potential in humans based upon liver and thyroid impacts observed in chronic rat studies, the results lacked a dose-response relationship.
 Because of this limitation, USEPA judged the database too limited to support a quantitative assessment of carcinogenicity.
-Likewise, the NJDWQI (2018b) developed a slope factor for PFOS of 9 x 10-6 ng/kg-day for comparison purposes, but concluded that it is too uncertain to use as the basis for a drinking water value.
+Likewise, the NJDWQI (2018) developed a slope factor for PFOS of 9 x 10-6 ng/kg-day for comparison purposes, but concluded that it is too uncertain to use as the basis for a drinking water value.

 Although USEPA and some select states have derived oral CSFs for a select few PFAS, risks associated with PFAS (including derived risk-based values and screening levels) have been primarily based on noncancer effects.
 CalEPA’s OEHHA (2019), however, is unique in that they have issued notification levels for drinking water exposure that are driven by carcinogenicity.
 This is predominantly because OEHHA applies additional factors in their calculations to reflect what they consider an increased suseptibility of infants and children to carcinogens, and OEHHA derived a CSF for PFOS, which USEPA did not.
 For site risk assessments, the derived CSFs developed by these agencies could be used (for example, USEPA derived an oral CSF for PFOA of 0.07 mg/kg-day).